JakeRoggenbuck/RedoxQL/README.md

 ### Python dis library and bytecode

-Python gets parsed into byetcode and we can see it using the [dis](https://docs.python.org/3/library/dis.html) library.
+Python gets parsed into bytecode and we can see it using the [dis](https://docs.python.org/3/library/dis.html) library.
 This can be useful to see what byte might be unneeded.

 ![image](https://github.com/user-attachments/assets/5324d422-f21a-4484-9467-a247b202bd8a)